kefizh/Sub-edits/README.md

-A collection of all the suubtitles I've made/edited
+A collection of all the subtitles I've made/edited